 If glamping is more your thing, the Core 12 Person Instant Cabin Tent is the tent you’ve been waiting for.
 This tent is almost more like a small cabin than a tent, but it can be assembled in less than two minutes.
 Able to accommodate a party of 12, this tent is incredibly roomy.
 Measuring at 18 x 10 feet, there’s plenty of room for people and gear, especially if you don’t have 12 friends you want to bunk with.
 It comes equipped with two detachable room dividers, allowing the tent to be separated into three separate rooms.
 It also comes equipped with two separate entryways, a T-shaped entry in the front, and a D-shaped entry in the rear.
 The removable rainfly allows for optimal ventilation and plenty of nighttime stargazing opportunities.

-The only real drawback to this tent is the white fabric.
+The only real drawback to this tent is the white material.
 It gets dirty easily and lets in every ounce of sunlight, which is not great for people who like to sleep past sunrise.

 The OT QOMOTOP Tent is a great choice for people who like options.
 This tent comes in four, six, eight, and 10-person capacities so that you can be sure to get the size that’s perfect for you.
 Even better, each size is equipped to be able to be set up instantly and can be fully put together in under a minute by a single person.
 It features waterproof PU taping along all the seams and a fully PE tube floor with welded corners so that you’re guaranteed to stay dry.

 The 6-person tent measures 10 x 9 feet and has a center height of 5 feet, 6 inches.
 It can fit one queen size air mattress and is a great option for two people and all their gear.
 Because of its shorter center height though, many people will not be able to stand up fully straight inside the tent.